 Hague offered to hold the event while speaking...

-Business intelligence has become slicker and cheaper but is going to have to become easier to use if its going to deliver on user demands in the next stage of its development.
-According to predictions of what lies ahead in the technology world by Accenture BI is going to become more analytical and
+Business intelligence has become slicker and cheaper but is going to have to become easier to use if it's going to deliver on user demands in the next stage of its development.

 Enterprise Content Management (ECM) provider OpenText has signed an agreement to acquire BPM vendor Metastorm Inc. for $182 million, subject to a number of closing conditions.